emqx/blog/en/202109/mqtt-js-tutorial.md

 We will describe in detail how to use the command-line tool of MQTT.js in some tutorials below.

 ## Usage

 This article will use [free public MQTT Broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by EMQ.
 The service is created based on [MQTT Cloud service - EMQX Cloud](https://www.emqx.com/en/cloud).

+Because the WebSocket connection is only supported in the browser, we will use different connection parameters in the **browser** and **Node.js** to complete the connection.
+However, other parameters are the same except for the connection url, so readers can choose to use them according to their actual situation.

 The server access information is as follows:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**